 Many adults don't talk to each other about money until there's a crisis, they lose a job, or they get a divorce.
 Why not save your children from that?
 If you can talk about money concepts when they're children, they will be financially literate and much less likely to be blindsided by a financial crisis when they're older — and better prepared to handle the rewards of putting your money to work to help you achieve life goals.

-Christina Ubl, CFP® CDFA™ of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Lake Champlain Valley region.
+Christina Ubl, CFP® CDFA™ is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Lake Champlain Valley region.
 Clute Wealth Management and LPL are separate entities.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.
 For a list of states in which we are registered to do business, please see below.